National Resistance Front: Pakistan

-During the 2025 Afghanistan–Pakistan conflict, the NRF released a statement in support of the Pakistani strikes against the Taliban.
-The NRF itself conducted an attack on 15 October, assassinating Qari Bashir, the deputy head of the Taliban's Propagation of Virtue and the Prevention of Vice in Kunduz.
+In early 2025, NRF member Abdul Hafiz Mansoor stated that Pakistan had approached the NRF for negotiations and that the NRF welcomed the decision.
+During the 2025 Afghanistan–Pakistan conflict in October, the NRF released a statement in support of the Pakistani strikes against the Taliban on X (formerly Twitter).
+The NRF itself claimed responsibility for an attack on 15 October, assassinating Qari Bashir, the deputy head of the Taliban's Propagation of Virtue and the Prevention of Vice in Kunduz.